google-ai-edge/mediapipe/docs/tools/tracing_and_profiling.md

 ## Enabling tracing and profiling

+To enable tracing and profiling of a mediapipe graph:

+   1. The profiling library must be linked to the framework.
+   2. Tracing and profiling must be enabled in the graph configuration.

+The profiling library is linked to the framework by default.
+If needed, the profiling library can be omitted from the framework using the bazel command line option: `--define MEDIAPIPE_PROFILING=0`.

-To enable tracing/profiling of a mediapipe graph, the `CalculatorGraphConfig` (in [calculator.proto](https://github.com/google/mediapipe/tree/master/mediapipe/framework/calculator.proto)) representing the graph must have a `profiler_config` message at its root.
+To enable tracing and profiling, the `CalculatorGraphConfig` (in [calculator.proto](https://github.com/google/mediapipe/tree/master/mediapipe/framework/calculator.proto)) representing the graph must have a `profiler_config` message at its root.
 Here is a simple setup that turns on a few extra options: